newwenu/pyfilemanager/README_en.md

 newly...-en now maybe a little rough
 # Simple File Manager
-### 0en English
+### en English
 ## Attention
 Some functions may not work because some files have not been committed.
+## Dependencies
+requirements.txt/pyproject.toml
-####Personalized images, please add a folder named "media" in the src directory, or run main.pyw.
+#### Personalized images, please add a folder named "media" in the src directory, or run main.pyw.
 This will automatically create the folder.
 Put the png image files you need in it.
-## Dependencies
-requirements.txt/pyproject.toml

 ## png name / Image names
 #### Background
 #### background.png (can be configured in setting.json)